db2003/21BCE5876_ML/README.md

 ### Steps to Dockerize the Application

 1. **Create a `Dockerfile`**:
    The Dockerfile defines the environment and dependencies required to run the application.
-Here's an example `Dockerfile`:
+Here's the `Dockerfile` used in this project:

    ```
    # Use Python 3.11 to avoid the python-magic-bin compatibility issue